protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

  To accomplish IPNS with PubSub, a [persistence layer is added](https://github.com/ipfs/specs/blob/main/naming/pubsub.md#layering-persistence-onto-libp2p-pubsub).
 Now when you ask for a name, you are subcribing to a PubSub topic based on that name, you create a connection with a peer that is following the same name, then they send you the latest version of the record.
 The key differentiating factor between IPNS-over-PubSub and IPNS-over-the-DHT (the default behavior) is opening a streaming connection between peers.
 This way, peers are sending the latest record directly from their local node, as opposed to the default behavior of searching the DHT for the peer with latest version of a record.
 This means records shared over Pubsub are not available on the DHT and vise versa, unless the publisher opts-in to publish records to both routing options.
 If you would like to activate IPNS over Pubsub on your Kubo node, you can check out the [`Ipns.UsePubsub` option](https://github.com/ipfs/kubo/blob/master/docs/config.md#ipns) in the config file.

-Source: _We highly recommend watching the [video above](https://protocol-labs.gitbook.io/launchpad-curriculum/launchpad-learning-resources/ipfs/mutable-content#the-inter-planetary-name-system-ipns) to learn more about IPNS over PubSub_
+_Watch the Mutable Content video above to learn more about IPNS over PubSub_

 ## The DHT

-The public Distributed Hash Table is the record of content that is used, along with Kademlia, to discover content-addressed data in a peer-to-peer network.
+The public **D**istributed **H**ash **T**able is the record of content that is used, along with Kademlia, to discover content-addressed data in a peer-to-peer network.
 The DHT is the mechanism that allows a peer-to-peer network to work without the old [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) that the web2 internet runs on.

-### Nodes, Peers, and the Swarm
+## Nodes, Peers, and the Swarm

 A **[Peer](https://docs.ipfs.io/concepts/glossary/#peer)** is any connected node on IPFS that relays and/or stores information on the network.
 You can either search peers using the DHT and Kademlia, or be directly connected to a peer.
 The set of peers that you (as a peer) are connected to directly is called a **[Swarm](https://docs.ipfs.io/concepts/glossary/#swarm)**.